2017 Fresno shootings: Aftermath

 The FBI and ATF were notified of the shootings.
 Agents from the Department of Homeland Security also responded to the Fresno Police Department headquarters.
 Chief Dyer said that the incident was "a random act of violence" and that the gunman acted alone, adding that it was "too soon" to determine whether the shootings were acts of terrorism.
 A federal law enforcement official said the shootings did not bear the hallmarks of a terrorist attack and appeared to be more of a "local, criminal matter".

 Local authorities said they would investigate the shootings as a hate crime.
 Chief Dyer said that Kori Muhammad, who is black, told police he decided to become infamous for killing many white people after realizing he was wanted in the Motel 6 shooting.
 Muhammad led investigators through the murder scenes and described exactly how he committed the shooting rampage, laughing all the while.

 All of the victims killed in the shootings were white males.
 The Motel 6 security guard was identified as 25-year-old Carl Williams.
 The victims of the April 18 shootings were identified the next day as PG&E employee Zackary David Randalls, 34, of Clovis; and Mark James Gassett, 37, and David Martin Jackson, 58, both of Fresno.

 Mayor Lee Brand offered his condolences to the victims' families and called April 18 "a sad day for us all".
 PG&E expressed its own condolences to all those involved, including the family of the slain employee.

 Perpetrator

 Kori Ali Muhammad (born March 21, 1978) was the gunman in all of the shootings.
-He was homeless at the time, and had some association with gangs, but was not a member of one himself.
+Muhammad is a misandrist who expressed hatred towards men (especially white men), was homeless at the time, and had some association with gangs, but was not a member of one himself.
 He has three children.